 Note: They get BUSY.
 Sometimes there is a line out the door.
-The line moves quick, but if you want your choice of options get there early because they often sell out of popular items.
+The line moves quickly, but if you want your choice of options, get there early because they often sell out of popular items.

 Best For: Take Out, Casual Lunch

 Is there anything better than a home-cooked meal?
 If you’re craving some home comfort cooking, then the best restaurant in Coeur d’Alene to visit is Izzy’s Comfort Kitchen.